Theatre in the Liberal Arts

-The mission of the Department of Drama is to provide opportunities for students to encounter in a meaningful way the three sub-fields of our discipline: text studies (history, theory, criticism, dramaturgy, and dramatic literature), plastic studies (design, technology), and performance studies (acting, directing, playwriting).
-The proper study of drama includes study in all three sub-fields, allowing for a degree of concentration in one or more.
+The mission of the Department of Theatre & Dance is to provide opportunities for students to encounter in a meaningful way the three sub-fields of our discipline: text studies (history, theory, criticism, dramaturgy, and dramatic literature), plastic studies (design, technology), and performance studies (acting, directing, playwriting).
+The proper study of theatre includes study in all three sub-fields, allowing for a degree of concentration in one or more.
 The true student of theatre must acquire an understanding of each area because of the essentially synthetic nature of the art itself and the highly collaborative means by which it is created.
-The Drama Major at Washington College guides students toward an understanding of the synthesis of drama and theatre and toward an understanding of the essential collaboration of the two.
+The Theatre Major at Washington College guides students toward an understanding of the synthesis of drama and theatre and toward an understanding of the essential collaboration of the two.

-It is important to note that the Department of Drama embraces the principles of a liberal arts education.
+It is important to note that the Department of Theatre & Dance embraces the principles of a liberal arts education.
 To that end, we emphasize, both in our curricular and co-curricular activities, the full breadth of such an education.
-Our students routinely double major, pairing drama with disciplines as similar as English and as diverse as Environmental Studies and Chemistry.
+Our students routinely double major, pairing drama with disciplines as similar as english and as diverse as environmental studies and chemistry.
 Indeed, we look for these kinds of intersections.

-Students who graduate with a major in Drama will be able to demonstrate:
+Students who graduate with a major in theatre will be able to demonstrate:

 - Fluency in the vocabulary of the various disciplines (including acting, directing, design, playwriting, dramaturgy) within the field of theatre